The-Beacon/ACTION-VST/README.md

 🚧 Code Optimization and Refinement in Progress 🚧

 Thank you for visiting this repository.
 We are currently in the process of refining and optimizing the codebase for better usability and performance.
-While the code is not ready for public release just yet, we are actively working on it and anticipate sharing it soon.
+We have already released the source code of ACTION-VST model, which can be used for learning and deployment.
+Nevertheless, we are still committed to its engineering.

+The core source code of ACTION-VST has been released, and in the future, we will consider packaging it into a full-fledged video-level framework.
 Thank you for your patience.
 We greatly appreciate your interest and understanding.
-We will make sure to promptly release the code in this repository as soon as it's ready.